 The Hot Pink Paper Campaign

-The Hot Pink Paper Campaign (HPPC) is how WTC amplifies the voices of communities who are otherwise not heard in the election process.
-Through this campaign we hold the Mayor and council to account on their commitments to make Vancouver a city where everyone can thrive.
+The Hot Pink Paper Campaign (HPPC) is how WTC amplifies the voices of communities who are often not heard in the election process.
+Through this campaign, we hold the mayor and council to account on their commitments to make Vancouver a city where everyone can thrive.

-In the lead up to the municipal election, WTC runs deep engagement with community groups and organizations to identify the priority municipal issues for women, girls, and other equity-seeking genders in Vancouver for the upcoming election.
-We prioritize hearing from groups who are systematically excluded and oppressed from democratic processes.
-We synthesize all the important information we have heard into a list of policies asks for candidates running for Mayor and Council with the question: Will you commit to implementing this if you are elected?
+In the lead-up to the municipal election, WTC runs deep engagement with community groups and organizations to identify priority issues for women, girls, and gender non-conforming people in Vancouver.
+We prioritize hearing from groups who are often excluded from democratic processes and who face systemic oppression in our city.

 We use the HPPC to challenge public discussion and debate around city issues and centre the folks who need the city to work for them most.